Kent A. BinghamUNIVERSAL FUND MEMBER

 Kent's Story

 Kent joined Watsi on December 19th, 2014.
-Eight years ago, Kent joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kent's most recent donation traveled 8,500 miles to support Caleb, a 3-year-old toddler from Kenya, to treat his clubfoot.
+Nine years ago, Kent joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kent's most recent donation traveled 8,300 miles to support Su, a 12-year-old girl from Burma, to fund surgery to remove her spleen.

 Impact